Skip to content

 By David Benbennick

 On February 24, 1852, Mason County native Roy Bean dueled on horseback with a Scotsman.
 The Kentuckian damaged the Scotsman’s right arm, and police arrested both men for assault.
 Bean, considered brave and handsome by the local women, received numerous visits and gifts during his six-week stay in jail.
-However, he escaped in April when one of his admirers slipped him knives hidden in some tamales.
+He escaped in April when one of his admirers slipped him knives hidden in some tamales.

 February 24, 1865, the Kentucky legislature refused to ratify the 13th Amendment abolishing slavery to the U.S. Constitution.
 When President A. Lincoln issued the Emancipation Proclamation, freeing slaves on January 1, 1863; it applied only in states that had seceded from the Union.
 Thus, it did not abolish slavery in Kentucky.
 The Commonwealth finally climbed on board in 1976.